 I am the 1…the 1 in 4,000 affected by Edwards syndrome.
 The 1 told by doctors that I had “pulled the short straw” this time.
 The 1 that had to fight for care for my unborn child.
-The 1 in 10,000 to have rare and complex congenital heart defects as a result of said syndrome, And the 1 of the 10 to have a stillbirth that day.
-Yes I am the one affected by Edwards syndrome and now I am the 1 with a baby who died.
+The 1 in 10,000 to have rare and complex congenital heart defects as a result of said syndrome.
+And the 1 of the 10 to have a stillbirth that day.

 Stats mean nothing when suddenly you become the stat!

-At that time (within the last 6yrs) there were no routine tests for it like with downs, and no one ever really talks about any of the potential chromosome risks unless you physically because of previous pregnancy or age are a risk.
-I feel like its often brushed over and even in my last pregnancy when I was offered testing they just quickly mentioned the names of the syndromes and no explanation of what they were or how they would affect my unborn baby.
+At that time (within the last 6 yrs) there were no routine tests for it like there was with Downs, and no one ever really talks about any of the potential chromosome risks unless you physically (because of previous pregnancy or age) are a risk.
+I feel like it’s often brushed over, and even in my latest pregnancy (2016) when I was offered testing they just quickly mentioned the names of the syndromes with no explanation of what they were or how they would affect my unborn baby.

 An Edwards Diagnosis